Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 garden-old-salem

-compost-old-salemComposting at Old Salem
+compost-old-salemComposting at Old Salem.

-Precise Historic Documentation Leading to Preservation
+The Historic Documentation That Led to Preservation

 old-salem-window-in-stone-wallNotice the little stick figure dolls in the window.